 We encourage pupils to bring in a plastic water bottle to ensure that they remain hydrated throughout the day.
 Glass bottles or fizzy drinks are not permitted.

-A tuckshop operates on designated days, providing pupils with the opportunity to purchase snacks.
+A tuckshop operates daily and provides pupils with the opportunity to purchase snacks.

 Pupils may either bring a packed lunch (in a named, sealed box or bag but no glass bottles, fizzy drinks or cans please), or they may take a lunch prepared by our contracted caterers, Hertfordshire Catering Limited (HCL), in our dining hall.